Lawhy/Multi-task-NMTransliteration/README.md

 # English-to-Chinese Transliteration with a Phonetic Auxiliary Task

-This repository contains the Pytorch-based implementation of the Multi-task Neural Machine Transliteration system submitted to the
+This repository contains the Pytorch-based implementation of the Multi-task Neural Machine Transliteration system submitted to
-[AACL-IJCNLP 2020](http://aacl2020.org/), as described in Yuan He and Shay B. Cohen: *[English-to-Chinese Transliteration with a Phonetic Auxiliary Task](http://???)*, AACL-IJCNLP, 2020.
+[The 1st Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 10th International Joint Conference on Natural Language Processing](http://aacl2020.org/).
+It can be accessed in Yuan He and Shay B. Cohen: *[English-to-Chinese Transliteration with a Phonetic Auxiliary Task](http://???)*, AACL-IJCNLP, 2020.

 Citation: